 New residential construction activity in the County did not change appreciably in 2006 compared to 2005.
 The value of new residential construction over the same period decreased slightly (1.3%).
+In 2006 the County issued more building permits than in any of the previous five years.

-TABLE 11 COUNTY NEW RESIDENTIAL CONSTRUCTION ACTIVITY, 1997 - 2006
+TABLE 12 COUNTY NEW RESIDENTIAL CONSTRUCTION ACTIVITY, 1997 - 2006